Retirement savings plan () - mandatory company

 It can be created by

-- decision of the Head of company,
+• decision of the head of company,

-- or ratification of an agreement by the majority of employees
+• or ratification of an agreement by the majority of employees

-- or a collective agreement.
+• or a collective agreement.

 The company may choose to combine the voluntary group savings plan and the mandatory group savings plan into a single plan.
-Old savings plans, such as Perco and Article 83, can be transferred into a single plan.
+Older savings plans, such as Perco and Article 83, can be transferred into a single plan.

 Managed Management